Kinfe123/md-to-jsonify/README.md

 // extracting from the link from github public api url const apiUrl = "https://api.github.com/repos/workos/awesome-developer-experience/git/blobs/{sha}"
 // the way to get the this is by going to the url - https://api.github.com/repos/workos/awesome-developer-experience/git/trees/master
-// from the above link you will get teh sha from the endpiont
+// from the above link you will get the sha from the endpiont

 const result = await extractFromLink(apiUrl)
 console.log('JSON data is: ' , result)